-In the 'Treefinder' directory you will find the binary of the TREEFINDER kernel 'tf.bin', which was compiled and statically linked on a SuSe 7.1 LINUX.
-It will normally be launched through the shell script 'tf'.
+In the 'Treefinder' directory you will find the binary of the TREEFINDER kernel 'tf.bin', which was compiled for Intel IA32 processors and statically linked on a 64-bit Mint 10 Linux.
+It will very likely run on other Linux flavors with both 64-bit and 32-bit kernels.
+The binary is launched through the shell script 'tf'.
 There is another shell script 'treefinder' to start TREEFINDER with its frontend.
-From the 'Treefinder' directory, please link the two scripts into your search path:
+In order to have these available as commands from a terminal window, you must link the two scripts into your search path.
+From a terminal window in the 'Treefinder' directory, type: